Cake Wars

-Cake Wars is an American reality competition series that was first broadcast on June 29, 2015, aired on the cable TV channel Food Network, and airs reruns on Discovery Family.
+Cake Wars is an American reality competition series that was first broadcast on June 29, 2015, aired on Food Network.
 Jonathan Bennett hosted the competition, where four bakers face off to have their cakes featured in a special event, in addition to a $10,000 prize.
 Star pastry chefs Waylynn Lucas, Ron Ben-Israel and Richard Ruskell judge which cakes are worthy of headlining parties for pop culture media such as The Simpsons, The Sound of Music, DC Comics, and more.
 The first and fifth seasons of the show ran for eight episodes and later seasons of the show ran for thirteen episodes.
 There was also an annual Christmas-themed spin-off of the show called Cake Wars: Christmas, which made its debut the same year as Cake Wars.

 It was announced on December 2, 2015, that Cake Wars was renewed for a second season.
 The new season featured themes that included Star Wars, Dr. Seuss, and Willy Wonka cakes.